Whisky: 19th century

 The drinking of Scotch whisky was introduced to India in the nineteenth century.
 The first distillery in India was built by Edward Dyer at Kasauli in the late 1820s.
 The operation was soon shifted to nearby Solan (close to the British summer capital Shimla), as there was an abundant supply of fresh spring water there.

-In 1823, the UK passed the Excise Act, legalizing the distillation (for a fee), and this put a practical end to the large-scale production of Scottish moonshine.
+In 1823, the UK passed the Excise Act, legalizing distillation (for a fee), and this put a practical end to the large-scale production of Scottish moonshine.

 In 1831, Aeneas Coffey patented the Coffey still, allowing for a cheaper and more efficient distillation of whisky.
 In 1850, Andrew Usher began producing a blended whisky that mixed traditional pot still whisky with that from the new Coffey still.
 The new distillation method was scoffed at by some Irish distillers, who clung to their traditional pot stills.
 Many Irish contended that the new product was, in fact, not whisky at all.

+in the 1830s and 1840s, the city of Saint Paul, Minnesota was formed around a bootleg whiskey distillery ran by Pierre Parrant inside a cave that served the soldiers at Fort Snelling and the indigenous fighters who opposed them in the Dakota War of 1862.

 By the 1880s, the French brandy industry was devastated by the phylloxera pest that ruined much of the grape crop; as a result, whisky became the primary liquor in many markets.

 20th century

 During the Prohibition era in the United States lasting from 1920 to 1933, all alcohol sales were banned in the country.
-The federal government made an exemption for whisky prescribed by a doctor and sold through licensed pharmacies.
-During this time, the Walgreens pharmacy chain grew from 20 retail stores to almost 400.
+The federal government made an exemption for whisky prescribed by a doctor and sold through licensed pharmacies, such as Walgreens.